Best Leaf Blower – Top 5 Most Mind Blowing Reviews for Feb. 2017

 Thankfully, there’s a little good news.
 Leaf blowers are generally much less expensive than lawnmowers of equivalent size and quality.
 They can also do extra duty during other seasons of the year by blowing away the sand and debris that accumulates regularly on decks and walks during spring and summer, clearing light snowfalls during the winter, and getting rid of cobwebs whenever they’re discovered.

-GroomNStyle have taken a complete look at all of the blowers on the market, gas and electric, handheld and backpack – and put together our list of the top 5 best leaf blowers you should consider.
+Groom+Style have taken a complete look at all of the blowers on the market, gas and electric, handheld and backpack – and put together the best leaf blower top 5 list you should consider.
 We’ll even include one walk-behind model for those who have to clear the “back 40” every fall.

 Here goes – let’s see which model blows you away.